Saifrazzaq1/react-native-screen-responsive/README.md

 This package works out of the box for most devices, but you can customize the reference dimensions and scaling factors by modifying the core values in the index.js file.
 Ensure that your React Native project is up-to-date to avoid compatibility issues.
 Contributing
 Contributions are welcome!
-If you'd like to improve this package, feel free to fork the repository and submit a pull request.
+If you d like to improve this package, feel free to fork the repository and submit a pull request.

 License
  MIT License.
 See LICENSE for more information.

 ---

 ### Explanation of the Sections:
 - **Installation**: Instructions for installing your package via npm.
-- **Usage**: Example code on how to integrate the `react-native-layout-responsive` package into a React Native project, demonstrating how to use the `scale()` function for scaling values.
+- **Usage**: Example code on how to integrate the `react-native-screen-responsive` package into a React Native project, demonstrating how to use the `scale()` function for scaling values.
 - **API**: Details on the available functions and constants.
 - **Responsive Design**: Explains how the package handles device and tablet-specific responsiveness.
 - **Tablet Support**: Emphasizes the tablet handling, ensuring your app remains consistent on larger screens.